-72.0 CONSULTATION
+712.0 CONSULTATION AND UNION MATTERS

-A Professional Staff Consultative Committee (PSCC) will be established to meet on a regular basis, or as requested, to consult on the implementation and application of, and on matters arising from, this Agreement.
-The University recognises the Unions' role in facilitating consultation and communication between staff and management.

-72.2 The PSCC will:
+- 71.1 A Professional Staff Consultative Committee (PSCC) will be established to meet on a regular basis, or as requested, to consult on the implementation and application of, and on matters arising from, this Agreement.
+The University recognises the Unions' role in facilitating consultation and communication between staff and management. - 71.2 The PSCC Staff Consultative Committee will: - (i) consist of 3 nominees of the NTEU (at least 2 of whom are Professional Staff); - (ii) consist of 3 nominees of the CPSU (at least 2 of whom are Professional Staff); - (iii) consist of 4 nominees of the University;

-- (i) consist of 3 nominees of the NTEU (at least 2 of whom are Professional Staff); - (ii) consist of 3 nominees of the CPSU (at least 2 of whom are Professional Staff); - (iii) consist of 4 nominees of the University; - (iv) have a quorum of 1 nominee from each party; and - (v) be empowered to co-opt further members or allow additional attendees. - 72.3 Union nominees to the PSCC who are staff members of the University will be allowed reasonable time during working hours to attend and prepare for meetings in relation to this Agreement.
-This arrangement will be subject to operational requirements and staff members will discuss the need to leave their work area with their supervisor before doing so. - Access to appropriate facilities, including electronic facilities and notice boards, will be provided to Union nominees to perform responsibilities related to this Agreement.
-The University may also grant time off for consultative committee members to attend appropriate training. - 72.5 To facilitate communication with staff, Union nominees of the PSCC may hold meetings of staff on the premises of the University during work breaks or as otherwise agreed by the University.

-Adequate notice will be given to the University of the intention to hold formal meetings.
+- (iv) have a quorum of 1 nominee from each party; and - (v) be empowered to co-opt further members or allow additional attendees. - 71.3 The University recognises the Unions' role in facilitating consultation and communication between staff and management.
+As such, Union nominees to the PSCC-Staff Consultative Committee who are staff members of the University will be allowed reasonable time during working hours to attend and prepare for meetings in relation to this Agreement.
+This arrangement will be subject to operational requirements and staff members will discuss the need to leave their work area with their supervisor before doing so. - 71.4 Access to appropriate facilities, including secure work space; electronic facilities and notice boards, will be provided to Union nominees to perform responsibilities related to this Agreement.
+The University may also grant time off for consultative committee members to attend appropriate training. - 71.5 To facilitate communication with staff, Union nominees of the PSCC-Staff Consultative Committee may hold meetings of staff on the premises of the University during work breaks or as otherwise agreed by the University.
+Adequate notice will be given to the University of the intention to hold formal meetings. - 71.6 Upon the written request of a staff member, the University will deduct Unions fees from the staff member's salary.
+There will be no charge to the staff member or their Union for this service.
+This arrangement may be terminated by the staff member by 2 weeks written notice to the University.